openneuropet/testdata/README.md

 # testdata
-A collection of publicly publishble test imaging data.
+A collection of publicly publishable test imaging data.